 What this means is that an internal Lync client can’t access the external edge (for example, the Internet-facing NIC) of the Edge Server.
 The external Lync client can’t access the internal edge (for example, the internal-facing NIC) of the Edge Server.

 Figure 1 Separate subnets can’t share the same IP address space.

 Configuring your firewall rules is not a trivial task.
 To prevent opening more ports than necessary, you’ll need a solid understanding of which ports and protocols Lync Server needs to use.
 This is particularly true if you need to explain requirements to your security team during an audit.
 They’ll want to know exactly what purpose each open port serves.
 They’re just doing their job to ensure that no unnecessary holes are punched through the firewall that can become attack vectors.

 A security audit will likely want to know the following information:

-The protocol poster is a helpful visual aid and valuable source of information (see Figure 2 to view a portion of the poster, and click here to see the poster in its entirety).
+The protocol poster is a helpful visual aid and valuable source of information (see Figure 2).
 The color-coded lines indicate the protocols.
 The ports each protocol uses are shown within each line.
 The arrows specify the direction in which the network session is initiated.